-The Heart Six Guest Ranch web camera in Moran, Wyoming looking south-west featuring the Grand Tetons in Grand Teton National Park, the Buffalo River Fork and horse pasture.
+The Buffalo Fork web camera in Moran, Wyoming looking south-west featuring the Grand Tetons in Grand Teton National Park, the Buffalo River Fork and horse pasture.

 The Teton Range

 The Teton Range provides the perfect backdrop as many species of wildlife frequent the area and may come into range of the web cam.
-In the warm summer months, the horses of the Heart Six Guest Ranch are turned out to pasture and gathered daily as trail rides commence with ranch guests.
+In the warm summer months, the horses of the local ranch are turned out to pasture and gathered daily as trail rides commence with ranch guests.

 With peaks rising as high as 7,000 feet from the valley floor, the Teton Range serves as the centerpiece of the Grand Teton National Park.
 The highest peak is the Grand Teton, which stands at 13,770 feet.